Risk, opportunities,AND CHALLENGES

 What is Risk?

 Risk is the potential for a hazard to have negative impacts.
 In terms of flooding, risk means the potential for water to damage and / or disrupt our communities.
-Risk increases when the hazard increases.
-Hazard can be increased by the impact of climate change, for instance, or when more people and their property are in harm’s way.
+Risk increases when the hazard increases, such as from the effects of climate change.
+Risk also increases when there is potential for more impact.
+For instance, risk increases when more people and their belongings are in harm’s way.
 The more people affected or the more critical a system is, the higher the risk.

 What Types of Flood Hazards Should We Be Concerned About?

 The Northeastern New Jersey region is exposed to a variety of flood hazards.
 These hazards vary in terms of the source of flooding, affect different areas, and require different strategies to address them.